ibm-wsc/ConfidentialComputingOnLinuxONE/docs/lab/configureGrep11TestClient.md

       See 'snap info go' for additional versions.
       ```

-Please pick the second option as that is the one the instructors used for creating the lab, and they are just as exhausted as you are.
+Please pick the second option to avoid breaking this lab's warranty :smile: as that is the option the instructors used when creating the lab.

    ``` bash
    sudo apt install golang-go